edchavezb/fetch-dogs/README.md

 - Tailwind CSS (Styles)
 - DaisyUI (Utility classes for pre-made components)
 - Jotai (State management)
-- React-Select (For complex select components)
+- react-select (For complex select components)
+- react-testing-library (Component testing)

 ## Using the platform
 Here is the typical user flow of the application: